Witnessing the Faith |

 of judgment.
 For example, in psychology, one aspect of a clinical interview

-is a determination of a patients capacity for good judgment.
+is the determination of a patient’s capacity for good judgment.

-This refers to a persons ability to ascertain the prudence of any action
+This refers to a person’s ability to ascertain the prudence of his or her

-and to determine the trustworthiness of others.
-Persons who cannot make these
+actions and to determine the trustworthiness of others.
+Persons who cannot make

 non-psychological language, this capacity for good judgment is called